China approves new yuan ETFs in Hong Kong

 The 21st Century Business Herald, a prominent financial newspaper, quoted an anonymous fund manager as naming four companies as having received approval to launch index-tracking ETFs: Harvest Fund, China AMC, E Fund Management and CSOP Asset Management.

-The report said the funds would track the CSI100 index , the CSI300 index, the FTSE Xinhua China A50 index, and the MSCI China A Index but did not specify which fund would track which index.
+The report said the funds would track the CSI100 index .CSI100, the CSI300 index .CSI300, the FTSE Xinhua China A50 index .FTXIN9, and the MSCI China A Index .dMICNA0000P but did not specify which fund would track which index.

 The four funds did not respond to requests for comment.